msantana09/data-engineering-toolkit/README.md

 - Run Spark jobs to clean some of the columns, and write the output using the Apache Iceberg table format
 - Since the Kaggle data set did not come with column descriptions, we'll share some details about the data set with GPT 3.5 and ask it to generate initial column descriptions for us
 - Run a Datahub CLI pipeline task which utilizes Trino to profile our tables, and publish results to a Kafka topic where it's consumed by the Datahub metadata service
-- #TODO Languag detection and sentiment analysis
+- #TODO Language detection and sentiment analysis

 This version makes uses a *mostly* open stack comprised of: